 Nine sophomores from the 2018 Pasadena City College football team are heading to 4-year universities, according to head coach Steven Mojarro, who indicated a group of 10 other players will make decisions on their future later this summer.

-All-SCFA First Team offensive tackle Demarcus Gilmore (Newberry High, South Carolina) has signed a scholarship to NCAA Division I FCS Sam Houston State University.
+(Editor's Note: Gilmore switches colleges, originally listed as committing to Sam Houston State) All-SCFA First Team offensive tackle Demarcus Gilmore (Newberry High, South Carolina) has signed a scholarship to NCAA Division I FCS Townson University (Baltimore, Maryland).
 Gilmore led a Lancers offensive line that topped the state in ball-control, time of possession.

 Another All-SCFA First Teamer and defensive lineman David Vardanian (La Canada High) has decided to walk-on at UCLA.
 Vardanian was the team's top tackler (49) this past season.